Baby Trend EZ Flex-Loc Review

-The Baby Trend company has been in juvenile products business for over 26 years.
-They design a multitude of baby-centric gear from diaper pails to car seats.
+The Baby Trend company has been in the juvenile products business for over 26 years.
+They design many types of baby-centric gear, from diaper pails to car seats.
 The company offers affordable baby products with a lineup that includes innovative products like the first sit and stand stroller.

 The EZ scores about average for crash test analysis.
 This seat complies with federal guidelines outlined in FMVSS 213 and is, therefore, considered safe with results below the maximum allowed benchmarks for the head and chest sensors.

-The Cybex Aton 2 has the lowest force exerted on the chest (in black) with a score of 44 where the maximum allowed is 60.
+The Cybex Aton 2 has the lowest force exerted on the chest (in black) with a score of 44, where the maximum allowed is 60.
 The EZ has a score of 51, which is almost average in the review.
 The chart below shows a comparison of the two results.
 The chart below shows all of the chest sensor test results can be viewed in the car chart for easy comparison.

-The combination of the two results hurt the Baby Trend's overall score as neither result were standouts.
+Combining the two results hurt the Baby Trend's overall score as neither result was a standout.

 Ease of Install - LATCH

 The EZ earned a higher than average result for installation using LATCH compared to the rest of the competition.

-The EZ has a useful level on the side of the carrier (above left) and the recline can be adjusted using the button on the bottom of the base (above right) which is nicely placed and easy to use.
+The EZ has a useful level on the carrier's side (above left), and the recline can be adjusted using the button on the bottom of the base (above right), which is nicely placed and easy to use.

-This seat has truly unique LATCH connectors that are easier to get on and off of the anchors.
-We really liked the different design that is very user friendly for those with weak fingers or smaller hands requiring less pressure than other styles of LATCH.
+This seat has unique LATCH connectors that are easier to get on and off the anchors.
+We really liked the different design that is very user-friendly for those with weak fingers or smaller hands requiring less pressure than other styles of LATCH.